stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 ### PING Sweeps

-PING sweeps or ICMP sweeps is used to find out which hosts are alive in a network or large number of IP addresses using ping/icmp.
+PING sweeps or ICMP sweeps is used to find out which hosts are alive in a network or large number of IP addresses using PING/ICMP.

 We detect a scan every threshold.
 So we generate an evidence when there is 5,10,15,.. etc. ICMP established connections to different IPs.

+We detect 3 types of ICMP scans: ICMP-Timestamp-Scan, ICMP-AddressScan, and ICMP-AddressMaskScan using Slips' own zeek script located in zeek-scripts/icmps-scans.zeek

 ---